senaite/senaite.core/docs/scripts/users_console.rst

    delgroup <id>                 Remove a group. members <group> [+u -u ...]
-Show, add or remove group members. grouproles <group> [+R -R]    Show, grant or revoke group roles. plugins                       List plugins and the interfaces they serve. activate <plugin> <iface>     Enable a plugin for a PAS interface. deactivate <plugin> <iface>   Disable a plugin for a PAS interface.
+Show, add or remove group members. grouproles <group> [+R -R]    Show, grant or revoke group roles. plugins                       Show plugins grouped by interface, with
+                                 [X] for active and [ ] for available. toggle <n>                    Flip the plugin at row <n> of 'plugins'. activate <plugin> <iface>     Enable a plugin for a PAS interface. deactivate <plugin> <iface>   Disable a plugin for a PAS interface.